COUNTY JUDGES AND OFFICERS

 Windsor County News

-2016 has been a busy year and productive for the Assistant Judges and Windsor County.
-Here are some of the projects completed in the past year:
+2017 has been a busy and productive year for the Assistant Judges and Windsor County.
+Here are some of happenings in the past year:

-With the installation of interior storm windows at the court house at 12 The Green last fall, the county saved over 3,000 gallons of fuel oil compared to the previous winter.
+With the installation of interior storm windows at the court house at 12 The Green in 2015, the county continued to save thousands of dollars in fuel costs.